IBM/powerai-vision-object-detection/README.md

 > This example can easily be customized with your own datasets.

-A example dataset has been provided with images of Coca-Cola bottles.
+An example dataset has been provided with images of Coca-Cola bottles.
 Once we train and deploy a model, we'll have a REST endpoint that allows us locate and count Coke bottles in an image.